Chris Lightfoot: Family and early life

-He was born in Dulwich, England, in 1978.
+Lightfoot was born in Dulwich, England, in 1978.
 His mother, Prue, was a journalist and his father, Robert, was a patent agent.
 His older sister Steph taught him how to program the family's BBC Micro.
-He used this knowledge of programming to produce a crater investigation model in the physics department at Westminster which was of an extremely high standard.
+He attended Westminster School, where he was part of the team representing the school in the British Informatics Olympiad.
+He used his knowledge of programming to produce a crater investigation model in the physics department at Westminster which was of an extremely high standard.
 This was part of a physics project in which he was awarded a 15 Merit — an outstanding and very rare full mark.

-He attended Westminster School, where he was part of the team representing the school in the British Informatics Olympiad.
-He began his undergraduate studies at Clare College, Cambridge focusing on Physics while studying a Natural Science Tripos.
+He studied the Natural Science Tripos with a focus on Physics at Clare College, Cambridge.
 He graduated with a Master's degree in 2000.

-Chris was one of the founders of Mythic Beasts, an ISP.
+Lightfoot was one of the founders of Mythic Beasts, an ISP.

 Death

 He had suffered from depression throughout his adult life.
 Lightfoot died by suicide on 11 February 2007.